rnmp/rnmp/src/content/blog/2025/chilly-in-philly.md

 I'm not yet advertising the use cases — I've been lucky enough to find that Bleep resonates with other designers and engineers viscerally at the conceptual level, but I do plan to talk a bit more about the "why?" in an upcoming video on [my Youtube channel.](https://www.youtube.com/@rolobuilds)

 ✌️

-PS: I do not run a newsletter, but if you happened to enjoy this feel free to drop your email below for more updates.
-I swear, it's not a newsletter.
-I may not even post in like another 3 months.
-But that's not necessarily a bad thing, right?